Sanjayvaradha/shape_analysis_classification/README.md

 # shape_analysis_classification
 Analyzing the shape of a cell using NN

-In main.py script contains the FAST_API application
+main.py script contains the FAST_API application

 Run the main.py to deploy the trained model in local host.